The Old Fisherman's Cottage

 (one step down)

-Small kitchen with microwave, dishwasher, fridge, freezer, washing machine, electric-cooker etc.
+Small kitchen with microwave, dishwasher, fridge/freezer, washing machine, electric cooker, etc

-Twin-bed room with TV and ensuite shower room with WC and basin.
+Shower room with WC and wash basin.

-Bathroom with a bath, WC and basin.
+Bathroom with bath, WC and wash basin.

 - Linen (Double Bed)